-(a) Amendment Application.
-An Amendment to this Code may be initiated by the City Council, the Planning Commission, or by application of a property owner.
-A request by a property owner for an amendment shall be accomplished by filing an application with the

-City using forms prescribed in Section 9.203.
+- (a) Amendment Application.
+An Amendment to this Code may be initiated by the City Council, the Planning Commission or by application of a property owner.
+A request by a property owner for an amendment shall be accomplished by filing an application with the City using forms prescribed in Section 9.203. - (b) Decision Criteria.
+All requests for an amendment to the text or map of this Code or the Comprehensive Plan may be permitted upon authorization by the City Council in accordance with following findings: - (1) The proposed amendment does not conflict with the intent of the Comprehensive Plan. - (2) There is a need for the proposed amendment to comply with changing conditions, new laws or to correct existing deficiencies. - (3) The amendment will not have a significant adverse impact on adjacent properties.

-- (b) Decision Criteria.
-All requests for an amendment to the text or map of this Code or the Comprehensive Plan may be permitted upon authorization by the City Council in accordance with following findings: - (1) The proposed amendment does not conflict with the intent of the Comprehensive Plan. - (2) There is a need for the proposed amendment to comply with changing conditions, new laws, or to correct existing deficiencies. - (3) The amendment will not have a significant adverse impact on adjacent properties. - (4) The amendment will not have a significant adverse impact on the air, water, and land resources of the City - (5) The amendment will not have a significant adverse impact on public facilities, transportation, the economy, and on the housing needs of the City. - (6) The amendment does not conflict with the intent of Statewide Planning Goals. - (c) No application of a property owner for an amendment to the text of this Code shall be considered by the City within a one-year period following previous denial of a similar request, except that the City Council may permit a new application if, in the opinion of the Council, new evidence or a change of circumstance warrant it.
+- (4) The amendment will not have a significant adverse impact on the air, water and land resources of the City - (5) The amendment will not have a significant adverse impact on public facilities, transportation, the economy, and on the housing needs of the City. - (6) The amendment does not conflict with the intent of Statewide Planning Goals.

-Decision Process.
+(c) Decision Process.

-- (1) Text amendments or zone change map amendments that affect a group or class of properties within the City requires a "Legislative Decision" by the City Council with recommendation by the Planning Commission in conformance with the Legislative Public Hearing procedures of Section 9.307. - (2) Zone change map amendments initiated by an applicant for a specific property within the City requires a "Quasi-judicial Decision" by the City Council with recommendation by the Planning Commission in conformance with the Quasi-judicial Public Hearing procedures of Section 9.306. - (3) The City Council upon recommendation of the Planning Commission may approve, deny or approve with standards or conditions to attain compliance with this Code or the applicable zoning district. - (4) The City is not required to justify denial of a proposed legislative change. - (d) No application of a property owner for an amendment to the text of this Code shall be considered by the City within a one year period following previous denial of a similar request, except the City Council may permit a new application, if in the opinion of the Council, new evidence or a change of circumstance warrant it.
+- (1) Text amendments or zone change map amendments that affect a group or class of properties within the City requires a "Legislative Decision" by the City Council with recommendation by the Planning Commission in conformance with the Legislative Public Hearing procedures of Section 9.307. - (2) Zone change map amendments initiated by an applicant for a specific property within the City requires a "Quasi-judicial Decision" by the City Council with recommendation by the Planning Commission in conformance with the Quasi-judicial Public Hearing procedures of Section 9.306. - (3) The City Council upon recommendation of the Planning Commission may approve, deny or approve with standards or conditions to attain compliance with this Code or the applicable zoning district. - (4) The City is not required to justify denial of a proposed legislative change. - (d) No application of a property owner for an amendment to the text of this Code shall be considered by the City within a one-year period following previous denial of a similar request, except the City Council may permit a new application, if in the opinion of the Council, new evidence or a change of circumstance warrant it.